DawnGnius/SC19086/README.md

     > `devtools::document()` will auto create/update .Rd files in `man` floder and also `NAMESPACE`
     >
     >> Please, Check `Rcpp::Rcpp.package.skeleton()` for detials.

+2. Rename your R package and your R project

+This is a strange request, but we may occure it.
+We should change all filename firstly.

+Then we need to focuce on file contents
+    1. DESCRIPTION
+    2. `src`, `R`, `man` floder are important.
+Something we can change by hand, something cannot.
+    3. Use `findstr /s /i "StatComp19086.DLL" *.*` to deal with the most difficult thing.
+And then, everything works well.